 Transformers Armada was very rushed, with many bouts of Off-Model on par with those seen in Generation 1, an English dub with clunky dialogue, incorrect names and originally silent moments filled with inane chatter and stock phrases, and a slow beginning with many repetitive episodic adventures before the plot really kicks off.
-But the reason why Armada isn't considered the worst Transformers series ever is because Transformers Energon took that spot with almost little competition.
-All the problems with Armada were amplified, with the plot starting off good, before repeating itself halfway in and having the final few episodes have nothing to do with anything, character arcs largely being quietly dropped or else ended in a way that doesn't actually resolve them, the setting robbing the cast of any real need to transform, and the CG models lacking emotion (to the point where sometimes they're hand-drawn just because it looks more impressive).
+But the reason why Armada isn't considered the worst Transformers series ever is because Transformers Energon took that spot with little competition.
+All the problems with Armada were amplified, with the plot starting off good, before repeating itself halfway in and the final few episodes being entirely unrelated, character arcs largely being quietly dropped or else ended in a way that doesn't actually resolve them, the setting not giving the cast any real need to transform, and the CG models lacking emotion (to the point where sometimes they're hand-drawn just because it looks more impressive).
 The dub is even worse - unfinished animation is used, Lull Destruction is in full effect (seriously, count how many times you hear "Uhh?" in a moment of silence), mistranslations are plentiful, and an important episode that develops two characters is dropped and replaced with a non-canon Japanese special.
 Just read whatTFWiki.net has to say about it.

-Transformers Cybertron is, however, agreed to be a massive improvement over its predecessors (with the dub and animation being far less shoddy than them), though it still has its flaws (such as an abundance of Stock Footage used to pad episodes, and a drawn-out first half with a comparatively trunciated second half).
+Transformers Cybertron is, however, agreed to be a massive improvement over its predecessors (with the dub and animation being far less shoddy than them), though it still has its flaws (such as an abundance of Stock Footage used to pad episodes, and a drawn-out first half with a comparatively truncated second half).